 … to transform your home into your dream home!

-I’ve gathered some of my favorite photos of coffee tables and how I would like to use my coffee table someday.
+I’ve gathered some of my favorite photos of coffee table styling and how I would like to use my coffee table someday.

 I heard a good formula once that the basis for good coffee table decor is Book + Plant + Interesting Decor Object = Stylish Coffee Table.